gerardcondon/chinese-learning-app/README.md

 * Each translation entry also has the pinyin for the Hanzi.
 Pinyin is displayed using inline tones over the appropriate letters.
 The words are also colour coded depending on the tone.

+# TODO
-We could have the user enter the pinyin

-the app will automatically find the correct pinyin and tone
+* We could have the user enter the pinyin and have the app automatically find the correct pinyin and tone

-someway to categorise lists
+* someway to categorise lists
   - lists could belong to a category
   - lists could be categories

-# TODO

 * Investigate where to get free photos.
 Or could pay for some?

-* Convert erb to haml

 # Technologies